 Pen and paper ready?
 We always start with the obvious, right?
-Be healthier, do more sport, quit that annoying habit, rest... but why not also add some feminist new year's resolutions, even if just one, to the goal list for 2020?
+Be healthier, do more sport, quit that annoying habit, rest... but why not also add some feminist new year's resolutions, even if just one, to the goal list?
 Below are some ideas if you're looking for inspiration.

 Are you cis?
 Are you white?
 Are you body able?
 Are you slim?
 Are you financially stable?
 Are you heterosexual?
 Are you male?
 Are you binary?
 We need to understand the privilege structure to understand when we need to use our own privileges to be better allies for those that need it.
 We need to be self-aware and to push harder for a society with real equality of rights and opportunities.